Adloeth/FuziotDB/README.md

 Obviously I am missing a lot of features most SQL implementations have, but for my current project, I don't need more than saving and fetching.

-## Converter
+## Translator

-The database serializes and deserializes values using Converters.
-There are a few default converters for the following C# data-types :
+The database serializes and deserializes values using Translators.
+There are a few default translators for the following C# data-types :
 - `bool`, `sbyte` and `byte`
 - `ushort`, `short` and `Half`
 - `uint`, `int` and `Single`